Professional Pediatric Dental Examinations

 What Happens at a Pediatric Dental Examination

-For the youngest children, up to about a year or so in age, Dr. Kherani will evaluate your child's oral hygiene, checking for sores or bumps in your child's mouth, and removing deposits or stains on the teeth.
+For the youngest children, up to about a year or so in age, Dr. Dikansky will evaluate your child's oral hygiene, checking for sores or bumps in your child's mouth, and removing deposits or stains on the teeth.
 Your child's tooth eruption history, eating and drinking habits, pacifier use and thumb sucking will be reviewed.
-Dr. Kherani will evaluate whether your child is getting adequate fluoride and may recommend a fluoride supplement.
+Dr. Dikansky will evaluate whether your child is getting adequate fluoride and may recommend a fluoride supplement.

 As your child grows, regular dental checks will include sealants, dental x-rays, and evaluation for thumb sucking, jaw clenching or nail biting.
-If she sees poor alignment of the teeth, Dr. Kherani may recommend a visit with the orthodontist.
+If she sees poor alignment of the teeth, Dr. Dikansky may recommend a visit with the orthodontist.

 Radiographs (X-Rays) are a vital and necessary part of your child's dental diagnostic process.
 Without them, certain dental conditions can and will be missed.
 At our Tribeca pediatric dental office, digital x-rays have replaced older x-ray technology.
 For more information about digital x-rays, please visit that page on our website.